02 Apr VAT Guide for Beginners

-You will probably have to register for VAT if any of the following apply…
+You’ll register for VAT if any of the following apply:

-- The taxable turnover of your business in the previous 12 months reaches the VAT registration limit (£85,000 from 1/4/2017), although you can also register on a voluntary basis if your turnover is below this.
+- The taxable turnover of your business in the previous 12 months reaches the VAT registration limit.
+It’s between £85,000 from 1/4/2017.
+Although you can also register on a voluntary basis if your turnover is below this.

 - You believe your turnover in the next thirty days will exceed the registration limit.

-- You take over a business as a going concern whose turnover meets the conditions of the previous two points.
+- Take over a business as a going concern.
+The turnover meets the conditions of the previous two points.

 - You buy goods from elsewhere in the EU to a value above the registration limit in one calendar year.

 There are penalties for failing to register on time.